 (63) Person--An individual, corporation, company, contractor, subcontractor, association, firm, partnership, joint stock company, foundation, institution, trust, society, union, governmental entity, or any other association of individuals.

-(64) Play area--An area of frequent soil contact by children six years of age or less as indicated by, but not limited to, such factors including the following: the presence of play equipment (e.g., sandboxes, swing sets, and sliding boards), toys, or other children's possessions, observations of play patterns, or information provided by parents, residents, care givers, or property owners.
+(64) Play area--An area of frequent soil contact by children six years of age or less as indicated by, but not limited to, such factors, including the following the presence of play equipment (e.g., sandboxes, swing sets, and sliding boards), toys, or other children's possessions, observations of play patterns, or information provided by parents, residents, care givers, or property owners.

 (65) Principal instructor--The individual who has the primary responsibility for organizing and teaching a particular course.